Parsimonious Mixed Models: Abstract

 The analysis of experimental data with mixed-effects models requires decisions about the specification of the appropriate random-effects structure.
-Recently, \citet{Barr:Levy:Scheepers:Tily:13} recommended fitting `maximal' models with all possible random effect components included.
+Recently, Barr, Levy, Scheepers, and Tily 2013 recommended fitting `maximal' models with all possible random effect components included.
 Estimation of maximal models, however, may not converge.
-We show that failure to converge { typically} is not due to a suboptimal estimation algorithm, but is a consequence of attempting to fit a model that is too complex to be properly supported by the data, irrespective of whether estimation is based on maximum likelihood or on Bayesian hierarchical modeling with uninformative or weakly informative priors.
+We show that failure to converge typically is not due to a suboptimal estimation algorithm, but is a consequence of attempting to fit a model that is too complex to be properly supported by the data, irrespective of whether estimation is based on maximum likelihood or on Bayesian hierarchical modeling with uninformative or weakly informative priors.
 Importantly, even under convergence, overparameterization may lead to uninterpretable models.
 We provide diagnostic tools for detecting overparameterization and guiding model simplification.
-Finally, we clarify that the simulations on which Barr et al. base their recommendations are atypical for real data.
-A detailed example is provided of how subject-related attentional fluctuation across trials may { further} qualify statistical inferences about fixed effects, and of how such nonlinear effects can be accommodated within the mixed-effects modeling framework. \\